rhine3/pink-berries/ami_setup.md

-#Introduction
+**Introduction **

+This is the setup that we used to create the CeruleanTools AMI.

+Wishlist for future versions:
+* Clean up installation locations so that home directory isn't cluttered

-It may also be an incomplete tutorial.
+This may be an incomplete tutorial.
 Compare with Lizzy's notes here: https://github.com/ewilbanks/micdiv2017/blob/master/research-proj/README.md if the tutorial doesn't seem to be working.

 **Starting up EC2 Instance**